qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

      - [raster band]

        Default: 1
-     - The raster band with the M values
+     - The raster band from which the M values are taken
    * - **Value for nodata or non-intersecting vertices**
      - ``NODATA``
      - [number |dataDefined|]